BasicAirData/GPSLogger/readme.md

 ## Frequently Asked Questions
 <b>Q</b> - <i>I've just installed the App, but it doesn't read the GPS Signal.</i><br>
-<b>A</b> - Please try to reboot your Device.
-Check also that the GPS Signal is strong enough and, if not, go in an open Area.
+<b>A</b> - Please reboot your Device, go in an open Area and try to repeat your test.

 <b>Q</b> - <i>The Location is active, but the App sees "GPS disabled".</i><br>
 <b>A</b> - Please go on Location Section of your Android Settings: the Phone could be set to use the "Battery saving" Locating Method.
 This Method uses Wi-Fi & Mobile Networks to estimate your Location, without turn on the GPS.
 In case please switch to "Phone only" or "High accuracy" Method to enable the GPS Sensor.